abilandz/NAT3054/Lecture_3/make.md

 endfunction()
 ````

-A list of arguments _argument-1 argument-2 ... argument-N_ is optional.
 An executive summary of the main design decisions:

-* _scope_ &mdash; all variables defined in the function body and local to that function.
+* _scope_ &mdash; all variables defined in the function body are local to that function.
 The following scripts

   ```cmake
   cmake_minimum_required(VERSION 3.22)